openstack/nova/doc/source/nova.concepts.rst

 This page outlines concepts that you will need to understand as a user or administrator of an OpenStack installation.
-Each section links to more more detailed information in the :doc:`adminguide/index`, but you'll probably want to read this section straight-through before tackling the specifics presented in the administration guide.
+Each section links to more more detailed information in the `OpenStack Compute Administration Guide`_ but you'll probably want to read this section straight-through before tackling the specifics presented there.

+.. _OpenStack Compute Administration Guide: http://docs.openstack.org/diablo/openstack-compute/admin/content/

 Concept: Users and Projects